 - 1 cup of dry white wine

-Place the tomatoes in a bowl and crush them with your finger.
-Set
+tomatoes in a bowl and crush them with your finger.
+Set aside.

-4 quart saucepan, place the 4 tablespoons of oil and the onion.
-Sauté on medium heat until the onion is light
+saucepan, place the 4 tablespoons of oil and the onion.
+Sauté on medium heat until the onion is light golden add

-golden add the garlic cloves; after a minute add the tomato paste diluted in water and sauté for about 5
+the garlic cloves; after a minute add the tomato paste diluted in water and sauté for about 5 minutes.
+If the

-in the pot the tomato, basil, oregano, the peperoncino (optional), salt and pepper; bring to a boil, then lower
+the tomato, basil, oregano, the peperoncino (optional), salt and pepper; bring to a boil, then lower the heat to

-the sauce of calamari is too watery simmer for additional time until it reaches the desired
+of the calamari is too watery simmer for additional time, until it reaches the desired

 Taste and add